iamketan56/All-About-CPP-Langauage-Coding-/README.md

 By declaring a function member as static, you make it independent of any particular object of the class.
 A static member function can be called even if no objects of the class exist and the static functions are accessed using only the class name and the scope resolution operator ::.<br>
 A static member function can only access static data member, other static member functions and any other functions from outside the class.<br><br>
 For better understanding refer to  Static_member_function.cpp<br><br>
+<b>42.Nested Class</b><br>
+A nested class is a class that is declared in another class.
+The nested class is also a member variable of the enclosing class and has the same access rights as the other members.
+However, the member functions of the enclosing class have no special access to the members of a nested class.<br><br>

 </i>